Kingkull2811/chat_app/README.md

 The last project in the course of studying at KMA (Academy of Cryptography Techniques) for my graduation project.

+### using command $'flutter gen-l10n' for gen translate with multiple language

 ## Project Description

 >This project was developed with the topic: Building an application to manage student learning outcomes and exchange information between teachers and parents in online learning.